-Crew extinguishes fire on tanker in Gulf of Finland
+Crew extinguishes fire on oil tanker in Gulf of Finland

-HELSINKI (AP) — Finnish and Estonian rescue officials said Thursday that a crude oil tanker caught fire in the Gulf of Finland, but the crew was able to extinguish the flames.
+HELSINKI (AP) — A crude oil tanker caught fire in the Gulf of Finland but the crew was able to extinguish the flames, Finnish and Estonian rescue officials said Thursday.

-The incident involved the 250-meter (820-foot) -long vessel Alexia, about 18 kilometers (11 miles) south of the Finnish peninsula of Porkkala, the Helsinki Sea Rescue Command Center said.
+The fire broke out on the 250-meter (820-foot) ship Alexia, 18 kilometers (11 miles) south of the Finnish peninsula of Porkkala, the Helsinki Sea Rescue Command Center said.

-Tago Trei, chief of operations at the Police and Border Guard Board in Estonia, which was taking the lead in the operation, said the fire was out but officials were still checking to make sure there is no further danger.
+Tago Trei, chief of operations at the Police and Border Guard Board in Estonia, which was taking the lead in the operation, said the fire was out but officials were still checking to make sure there was no further danger.
+No injuries were reported.

-“Fortunately, the people on board were able to put out the fire already before the arrival of assistance, preventing any harm to life and health,” Trei said, according to the Baltic News Service.
+“The rescue operation is over, everything is under control,” Britta Sepp of the Estonian Police and Border Guard Board said in an email to The Associated Press.

 The website Maritime Traffic said the Marshall Islands-flagged tanker had left Russia and was en route to Istanbul in Turkey.